Saqqara Tablet

 Like with other Ramesside lists, the Saqqara Tablet omits the names of "rulers from the Second Intermediate Period, the Hyksos, and those rulers... who had been close to the heretic Akhenaten".
 Despite being nearly a slimmed down copy of the Abydos King List, the Saqqara Tablet has some notable changes.
 For example, Neferirkare Kakai is listed under his prenomen Neferirkare like with every other pharaoh in the list, despite being listed under his nomen Kakai in the Abydos King List.
-Also, Neferkare, Neferkasokar, Hudjefa, Huni and Sobekneferu are listed in the Saqqara Tablet, despite being absent in the Abydos King List.
+Also, Neferkare I, Neferkasokar, Hudjefa, Huni and Sobekneferu are listed in the Saqqara Tablet, despite being absent in the Abydos King List.
 Likewise, Nyuserre Ini and Userkare are absent for some unknown reason, despite being present in the Abydos King List.
 In addition, the early rulers of the First Dynasty (Menes/Narmer, Hor-Aha, Djer, Djet, Den, and Semerkhet) are all excluded from the Saqqara Tablet for some unknown reason, despite being present in the Abydos King List.
 The Saqqara Tablet additionally omits all kings who reigned between Pepi II and Mentuhotep II.

 Drawing of the Saqqara King List based on photographs and drawings from 1864-65.

 Kings in the list

 The names are listed in reverse chronological order from the upper right to the bottom left, as they were meant to be read.
+Pharaohs that are known have the damaged part of the inscribed name in parentheses.